jashdoingmyjob/Trayio/README.md

        ```

 ## Output
 The output will be printed out to terminal in the same format as the instructions indicated.
+The first line represents the final position (x, y) of the Roomba upon completion.
+The second line represents how many dirt piles it cleaned up.

 ## Runtime Complexity